 Fig.3.
-Study on the process of new particle formation and cloud formation in the urban and maritime atmosphere.

-Division of Super Distributed Intelligent Systems

-Established: April 2016

-🔀 mune@is.noda.tus.ac.jp

-Director

-Professor, Department of Information Sciences, Faculty of Science & Technology

-Munehiro Takimoto

-Objectives ture Development Goals Development of new parallelizing or distributing techniques in several level, and application of them to several areas including AI.
+Study on the process of new particle formation and cloud formation in the urban and maritime atmosphere. mune@is.noda.tus.ac.jp Division of Super Distributed Intelligent Systems Development of new parallelizing or distributing techniques in several level, and Objectives application of them to several areas including AI.
 Development of highly parallelized/distributed AI systems that can handle manually processed huge data, and multiple robots for practical missions.
+Director Professor Department of Information Sciences, Faculty of Science and Technology

-This research division aims to give effective domain specific parallelization/distribution solutions for each system in various levels.
+Munehiro Takimoto This research division aims to give effective domain specific parallelization/distribution solutions for each system in various levels.
 The solutions include the design of parallel models inspired from cell signal processing or social insects.
 We believe that the challenges of this division will open new horizons for parallel or distributed systems.
 R&D on highly parallelized/distributed systems and algorithms, and high performance computing tools.
 Introduction and Background In most science areas, which include DNA & molecule designs in micron level and earth environment sciences in macro level, it is so important to extract meaningful information from big data, which is superficially useless data with huge size.
 The extraction techniques are called data mining.
 Data mining is so costly that it is difficult to process it in traditional ways.
 To achieve much more efficient data mining and result in innovative science technologies, we have to enhance parallelization and distribution in algorithms and execution styles.
 Division of Next Generation Data Mining Technology, which is the previous division, especially focuses attention to medical and bio-systems, and has developed next generation data mining software together with researchers in artificial intelligence and statistics areas.
 In the process of that, we have found that we have to enhance parallelization/distribution to achieve new innovative technologies.
 In Division of Super Distributed Intelligent Systems, we will improve the results of the division of next generation data mining technology, and develop new parallelizing/ distributing techniques based on performance issues that the results have exposed.
 For example, we will enhance execution efficiency in the low level that is related with programming languages, parallel/distributed algorithms, and network protocols.
 In addition, we will design new parallel/distributed models based on knowledges given by cell signal processing or social insects.
 Eventually, we will apply these techniques and models to several areas such as image processing, power systems, machine learning, robot systems, software engineering tools and so on, including data mining.
-Besearch Hierarchy We address the issues of parallelization and distribution in three hierarchical levels, "applications", "models, and "infrastructures" as shown in Fig. 1.
+Research Hierarchy We address the issues of parallelization and distribution in three hierarchical levels, "applications", "models, and "infrastructures" (Fig. 1.) as follows: 1.

-Fig. 1.
-Members of the division and their relations 1.
 Parallel/Distributed Applications In the application level, considering three applications, "data mining & machine learning", "image processing" and "distributed robot controls", their special researchers improve system performance using application-level techniques such as a cloud computing.
 2. Parallel/Distributed Infrastructures In the Infrastructure level, considering "programming languages", "language processors" and "network protocols", their special researchers directly improve the parallelization and distribution techniques on various infrastructures.
 3. Parallel/Distributed Models In the model level, considering "evolutionary computation", "cell communications" and "biological systems", their special researchers develop models for making infrastructures work more efficiently.
-Also, they develop new models through which the improvements of infrastructures directly lead to the speedup of applications.
-Research topics Currently, the following two projects are running: 1.Enhancement of milking using a milking robot
+Also, they develop new models through which the improvements of infrastructures directly lead to the speedup of applications

+Fig. 1.
+Structure of the division

+Research topics

+Currently, the following three projects are running: 1.Enhancement of milking using a milking robot